top of page

 Auction: For sale to the highest bid

-Numbers matching 407 cui Pontiac - V8 engine equipped with variable valve lift and valve duration rockers (Vari-Lift system) according US Pat.
+• Numbers matching 407 cui Pontiac - V8 engine equipped with variable valve lift and valve duration rockers (Vari-Lift rocker system) according US Pat.
 7,171,930

 Brief description of the car

-In October 2017, I registered the vehicle with the Chur Road Traffic Authority and presented it with its freshly restored original engine.
-The vehicle was granted operating approval once again and even received veteran status.
+In October 2017, the vehicle was presented to the Road Traffic Authority with the freshly restored original engine.
+The vehicle regained its operating permit and, moreover, was even granted the coveted classic car status.

-After inspection, this 407 cui stroker engine was also equipped with the Vari-Lift rocker arm system.
-The built-in variable valve timing system remained undiscovered until today.
+After the inspection, the original engine was also equipped with the Vari-Lift rocker arm system.
+The variable valve timing has remained undetected to this day.

-I am now offering this unique vehicle, which I have owned for 18 years, for sale here.
+This unique vehicle, which has been in the inventor’s possession for 18 years, is now offered for sale here.

 Odometer at installation of prototype engine 2010: 40700 km (25290 mi)